arkency/posts/posts/2017-09-11-constructor-for-a-included-module-in-ruby.md

 end
 ```

-This lead me into next two questions:
+This led me to next two questions:

 * should `AggregateRoot` be a module that you include or a class to inherit from?